Pritish-23/sales_prediction_app/README.md

-##Product Sales Prediction using Review Analytics
+##Product Sales Prediction using Review Analytics.

 An AI-powered decision-support system that analyzes customer reviews to estimate product sales performance and generate actionable business insights.